jacobot1/LethalPhysics/README.md

   - When players jump, they will continue flying upward until they hit something.

   - When players use the Jetpack, they will continue on the last trajectory they had until they hit something.

+  - (NEW) When players shoot the Shotgun, they will be knocked back with a configurable force.